giu7d/devradar-backend/README.md

 ## Getting Started

 DevRadar is a developer finder based on GitHub API.
 This repository is the backend source code.
+This software is part of Omnistack 10 bootcamp program.

 ### Prerequisites